Chaitya: Chaitya as stupas

 In Nepal, the meaning of the word "chaitya" is different.
 A Nepalese chaitya is not a building, but a shrine monument that consists of a stupa-like shape on top of a plinth, often very elaborately ornamented.
 They are typically placed in the open air, often in religious compounds, averaging around four to eight feet in height.
 They are constructed in the memory of a dead person by his or her family by the Sherpas, Magars, Gurungs, Tamangs, and Newars, among other people of Nepal.
 The Newar people of the Kathmandu Valley started adding images of the four Tathagatas on the chaitya's four directions, mainly after the twelfth century.
 They are constructed with beautifully carved stone and mud mortar.
 They are said to consist of the Mahābhūta— earth, air, fire, water, and space.

-Cambodia

 In classical Cambodian art chaityas are boundary markers for sacred sites, generally made in sets of four, placed on the site boundary at the four cardinal directions.
 They generally take a pillar-like form, often topped with a stupa, and are carved on the body.